What Causes Obsessive-Compulsive Disorder (OCD)?

-Early theories regarding the cause of a malady similar to OCD stressed the role of distorted religious experience.
+Early theories regarding the cause of this OCD-like condition stressed the role of distorted religious experience.
 English writers from the 18th and late 17th centuries attributed intrusive blasphemous images to the work of Satan.
 Even today, some patients with obsessions of “scrupulosity” still wonder about demonic possession and may seek exorcism.

 The French 19th-century accounts of obsessions emphasized the central role of doubt and indecisiveness.
 In 1837, the French clinician Esquirol used the term “folie du doute,” or the doubting madness, to refer to this cluster of symptoms.
 Later French writers, including Pierre Janet in 1902, stressed the loss of will and low mental energy as underlying the formation of obsessive-compulsive symptoms.